virtru-components/analytics-node/README.md

 and Firefox without having to rely on Analytics.js side-loading scripts into the DOM and violating the Content Security Policy (CSP) of the site we're integrating with.

-This fork removes references to `superagent-proxy` and `debug` to reduce the size of the built library.
+This fork removes references to `superagent-proxy`, `lodash` and `debug` to drastically reduce the size of the built library.

 Also, there's a check for a predefined global variable named `componentRequest` specifically so that an object matching the `superagent` API can be injected for use instead of `superagent`.
 The purpose here is to allow us